Purdue-CS193/homework-0-jiya-dhiman/index.md

+# Jiya's First 193 Homework!
+- no exams!
+- helpful TAs
+- learning how to use GitHub

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.